-On the bottom of the body, there’s a mac valve.
+On the bottom of the body, there’s a Mac valve.
 This can be used to make fine adjustments to the air pressure.

-Handle also features a needle-stop system.
+The handle also features a needle-stop system.
 There’s no Quick Fix system like on the Infinity, but at least there’s a numbered dial, which makes using the same settings easier than say on Iwata’s Custom Micron, which comes without the dial.

 Harder and Steenbeck Evolution CRPlus 2in1 Airbrush

 - 0.2+0.4mm nozzle sets